Stephen

 He

-is the current President of the Toggenburg Breeders
+is a former President of the Toggenburg Breeders

 Society.